Written by Dano Estermann, Co-Founder of Stellmann Non-Slip Coatings

 Answer:

 You can verify your facility's current slip rating through an independent slip-testing provider, but these assessments are costly.
+Professional slip resistance tests measure the dynamic coefficient of friction to assess the safety of flooring surfaces.
+Some slip resistance tests are conducted in dry conditions to evaluate the floor's safety when not wet.
 A simpler alternative is the Barefoot Friction Test, where you walk barefoot across wet tiles to see if your feet slide easily with no grip.

 In commercial kitchens, slip resistance compliance is critical for safety of both staff and business.
 If you understand why slips happen, it becomes easy to preempt slip hazards and prioritize effective solutions.